ejcasper/Elk-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
 - Filebeat - Centralizes log data and forwards to the Elk Server.
 Filebeat monitors log files, collects log events, and will forward to Logstash or Elasticsearch.
-An example is the system syslog.
+An example is a DOS attack on the system syslog.
 If someone is attempting to log into one of my web servers but the firewall is in place properly, the attacker will not gain access and my Kibana log file will show the numerous attampts to try and log in.

 - Metricbeat - collects metrics and statistics and sends them to a specific output such as ElasticSearch or Logstash.
 For example, I ran a stress test on my web server 1.
 I then viewed in Kibana - the metrics tab and how it recorded the data.
 Specifically I saw how metricbeat monitored the CPU usage and how it was running much higher than normal.